Skip to main content

 Toshiba ML-EC42P 4-in-1 Air Fryer Combo Microwave with Convection

-The Toshiba ML-EC42P is the best all-rounder when counter space allows.
-RTINGS reviews it as a genuine mid-range 4-in-1, treating microwave, convection, and air-fry as real modes rather than marketing.
-The 1000W microwave output stays under most Standard-tier caps in plain mode, and the 1.5 cu ft cavity with a 13.6 inch turntable is the most usable in the under-$250 tier — it swallows a 12 inch pizza or a whole chicken.
-The convection side is the standout: Tasting Table called its baked cakes "absolute perfection," fluffy and moist.
-The same review is honest about the air-fry mode, the "one miss," where frozen fries "never really crisped up" after 30 minutes — the universal combo caveat, that air-fry trails a dedicated basket fryer.
+The Toshiba ML-EC42P is the best all-rounder when counter space allows, and RTINGS reviews it as a mid-range 4-in-1, treating microwave, convection, and air-fry as real modes.
+The 1000W (1 kW) microwave output stays under most Standard-tier caps, and the 1.5 cu ft cavity with a 13.6 inch turntable is the most usable under $250 — it swallows a 12 inch pizza or a whole chicken.
+Convection is the standout: Tasting Table called its baked cakes "absolute perfection," though the same review is honest about air-fry, where frozen fries "never crisped up" after 30 mins — the combo caveat versus a basket fryer.

-The DGH Dorm-Policy Compliance score is 6.5.
-It matches the Panasonic's 1000W microwave compliance and clears the enclosed-element and UL gates, but the 21.8 x 21.4 inch base costs it on the footprint factor — this is a large unit for a shared dorm desk, which is why it ranks behind the shallower Panasonic and the much smaller Midea.
-The Smart Sensor auto-cook and mute function are genuine shared-room features; the mute matters during quiet hours.
-The honest wattage caveat applies here too: convection and air-fry draw around 1,750W input, over many caps, so the crisping and baking modes are a check-your-contract feature.
-Buy it for the cavity and the baking, run microwave mode every day, and treat convection as the occasional-when-allowed upgrade.
+The DGH Dorm-Policy Compliance Score is 6.5.
+It matches the Panasonic's 1000W (1 kW) microwave compliance and clears the enclosed-element and UL gates, but the 21.8 x 21.4 inch base costs it the footprint factor — a large unit that ranks behind the shallower Panasonic.
+RTINGS' review backs the convection modes, while the Smart Sensor auto-cook and mute are shared-room features.
+The wattage caveat applies: convection and air-fry draw about 1,750W (1.75 kW), over many caps, so crisping is a check-your-contract mode.
+Buy it for the cavity and baking, and treat convection as the occasional upgrade.

 What We Love